gromacs/gromacs/docs/web-manual/analysis.rst

 described.
 The names of the corresponding analysis programs are given.
 Specific information on the in- and output of these programs can be found in the online manual at
-`www.gromacs.org <http://www.gromacs.org>`__.
+`www.gromacs.org <http://www.gromacs.org>`.
 The output files are often produced as finished Grace/Xmgr graphs.

-First, in sec. [sec:usinggroups], the group concept in analysis is explained. [subsec:selections] explains a newer concept of dynamic selections, which is currently supported by a few tools.
+First, in sec. :ref:`usinggroups`, the group concept in analysis is explained. :ref:`selections` explains a newer concept of dynamic selections, which is currently supported by a few tools.
 Then, the different analysis tools are presented.

+.. _usinggroups:

 Using Groups
 ------------

-| In chapter [ch:algorithms], it was explained how *groups of atoms* can
+| In chapter :ref:`algorithms`, it was explained how *groups of atoms* can
-  be used in mdrun (see sec. [sec:groupconcept]).
+  be used in mdrun (see sec. :ref:`groupconcept`).
 In most analysis programs, groups of atoms must also be chosen.
 Most programs can generate several default index groups, but groups can always be read from an index file.
 Let’s consider the example of a simulation of a